FreedomIntelligence/PlatoLM/README.md

 # PlatoLM: Teaching LLMs via a Socratic Questioning User Simulator

-# 📆 Future Plan
-- will update the 13b version
-- will reconstruct the code
-- if you are interested in our work, welcome to provide us with gpt APIs and GPUs!

 # ✨ Latest News

 - [10/12/2023]: Upload the dataset `SocraticChat` in [hugging face](https://huggingface.co/datasets/FreedomIntelligence/SocraticChat).